MNRCP News: The 2022 funding round is now closed and Letters of Intent are no longer being accepted. Proposals are currently being reviewed.

-- Download the 2016 Request for Letters of Intent package to determine if your project is a good fit for MNRCP’s goals and requirements.
+- Download the 2022 Request for Letters of Intent package to determine if your project is a good fit for MNRCP’s goals and requirements.
 Pay particular attention to the Special Considerations as these describe the ways in which, as a compensatory mitigation program, MNRCP differs from other state and federal grant programs.

 - Look at the map of MNRCP Regions to determine where your project occurs.
 If you would like to view the MNRCP Regions in Google Earth, or assess the proximity of your proposed project to permitted in-lieu fee impacts, please contact us and we will send the map files.

-- Check the MNRCP Funds Available to find out if funds are currently available in your project’s region.
+- Check the MNRCP Funds Available report to find out if funds are currently available in your project’s region.
 Available funds are updated on a regular basis but contact us with any questions.
 Also be sure to look at the “Priority Resources” in your region—a project does not have to conserve all of the resources listed, but those that help to meet more of MNRCP’s compensation goals will be more competitive.